AndreyFilonenko/sfdc-declarative-trigger-framework/README.md

 * `afterDelete()`
 * `afterUndelete()`

-But keep in mind - your method overrides must include base class method call, also your overriden functionality will be executed after all daclarative handler methods.
+But keep in mind - your method overrides must include base class method call, also your overriden functionality will be executed after all declarative handler methods.
 ```java
 public class AccountTriggerHandler extends TriggerHandler {
     public AccountTriggerHandler(System.TriggerOperation triggerOperation,